QED1224/Toontown-Resources/README.md

 - `fishList`:

-After the calculation of `rarity`, the possible fish were narrowed by pond location and rod used.
-Then, the possible fish were further subdivided into multiple `fishList`s, each associated with a particular `rarity` value.
+After the calculation of `rarity`, the possible fish are narrowed by pond location and rod used.
+Then, the possible fish are further subdivided into multiple `fishList`s, each associated with a particular `rarity` value.
 All possible combinations can be [seen here](http://pastebin.com/as4BKA3E).

-After selecting a genus and species, the fish's weight was calculated according to the following process:
+After selecting a genus and species, the fish's weight is calculated according to the following process:

 ```python
 minWeight = max(minFishWeight, minRodWeight)